pserdarakin/WebDev/README.md

 # Full-Stack JavaScript Projects Repository

 This repository contains various JavaScript and Node.js projects developed as part of a learning journey.
-The projects are categorized into **JavaScript Basics**, **Node.js Concepts**, and hands-on coding challenges.
+The projects are categorized into **JavaScript Basics**, **Node.js Concepts**, **API Courses**, **React.js Lessons**, and hands-on coding challenges.
 Each folder represents a topic or challenge with its own purpose.

 ---